daenetCorporation/EventHubLogger/README.md

   }
 }
 ```
-Your log output from sent Events would look like:
+The message logged to EventHub will look like:

  ```JSON
  "body": {
       "Name": "Daenet.Common.EventHubLogger.UnitTests.EventHubLoggerUnitTests",